tymondesigns/angular-locker/README.md

 }
 ```

-I would recommend using [Remy's Storage polyfill](https://gist.github.com/remy/350433) if you want to support older browsers.
+I would recommend using [Remy's Storage polyfill](https://gist.github.com/remy/350433) if you want to support older browsers and need persistence (cookie storage) or [Tmcgee's Storage polyfill](https://gist.github.com/tmcgee123/c25325d70277b2ee3f3a) if you do not need persistence (cache storage).

 For the latest browser compatibility chart see [HERE](http://caniuse.com/namevalue-storage)